sarfraznawaz2005/floyer/README.md

 - Currenly only supports `git` driver
 - Not fully tested especially `rollback` feature

+## Download ##

+The phar version is present at `dist/floyer.phar`.
+Once you download it, copy it to your project and issue this command at terminal:

+`php floyer.phar deploy` or if you rename `floyer.phar` to `floyer`:

+`php floyer deploy`

 ## Extending ##

 - You can extend it by adding more connectors like `SFTP`, etc. Checkout existing connector in `src/Connectors/FTP.php`